AndTem/webpackon/packages/core/README.md

 ## Utils

 ### compose
 Used for composition webpackon decorators.
+Decorators applied from right to left or upwards.

 #### Example